 Even though these types of IRA accounts are called “Self-Directed IRA” accounts, they limit their investment scope.
 In other words, they don’t allow IRA investors to make any non-traditional investments, such as real estate.

 2. Custodian Controlled Self-Directed IRA

-In other words, the IRA holder could not take direct control.
-Every time the IRA holder wanted to pay an IRA transaction expense, for example mowing the grass or pay the bills on a real estate IRA investment, the IRA holder had to pay a custodian to do it.
+In other words, the IRA holder cannot take direct control.
+Every time the IRA holder wants to pay an IRA transaction expense, for example mowing the grass or pay the bills on a real estate IRA investment, the IRA holder has to pay a custodian to do it.

 3. “Checkbook Control” Self-Directed IRA LLC

 In the 1996 case of Swanson vs. Commissioner, 106 T.C.
 76 (1996), the tax court gave its blessing to a new type of self-directed IRA structure — the Self-Directed IRA LLC, also known as the checkbook IRA.